HTML-No0b/Lazy-generator/Develop/README.md

-# HOMEWORK
+# README generator
 ![License Badge](https://img.shields.io/badge/License-MIT-orange)

 ## Description

-This is a README generator
+This is a project that takes user data and fills in with the answers of the prompts

 ## Table of Contents